phax/peppol-ap-support/README.md

 The Peppol Reporting support library offers simple ways to validate, store and send Peppol TSR and EUSR reports.
 It support different backends based on the `IPeppolReportStorage` interface.
+Custom forms of this interface may be created and used.

 ## MongoDB backend